You’ve got your boarding pass ready and your passport in hand, but have you given much thought to your luggage?

 If you get to the drop off desk, or the boarding gate, and your hand luggage is too big, you could be charged to put your luggage into the hold area.
-This cost varies depending on the airline, but it’s normally around £50.
+This cost varies depending on the airline.

 Here are the hand luggage rules of some popular airlines:

 Size of hand luggage: 56cm x 45cm x 25cm including handles, wheels and pockets

 Weight restriction: 23kg